 Canada Fed Deposit: Three-in-One Benefits Explained

-As mentioned earlier, the Canada Fed deposit consists of three-in-one benefits from the federal government, which the Canada Revenue Agency administers.
+The Canada Fed deposit consists of three-in-one benefits from the federal government, which the Canada Revenue Agency administers.

 However, you must not qualify for all three benefits to receive the Fed deposit.
 You only need to be eligible for one.